Applitom/flutter_net_promoter_score/README.md

 ## How to use
 ### Installation
-Add flutter_net_promoter_score to oyou project dependencies
+Add flutter_net_promoter_score to your project dependencies
 ```yaml
 dependencies:
   flutter_net_promoter_score:
 ```
 ### Show the survey
-Import flutter_net_promoter_score the  you want to show the NPS Survey
+Import flutter_net_promoter_score

 ```dart
 import 'package:flutter_net_promoter_score/flutter_net_promoter_score.dart';
 ```

-In order to show the survery call the function `showNetPromoterScore` and provide the required parameters
+In order to show the survery call the function `showNetPromoterScore` and provide the required parameters.

 Example:
 ```dart
   void _showNPS() {